patrickkillalea/wheredonationsgo/README.md

 We decided to create a website which rates all Irish charities and compares them against each other by using fancy visualizations.
 We take the information that charities publish in their annual reports and standardise it.
 This means you can see what your favourite charity is doing with your donation.
 And you can compare it with other charities.

-Uses php to allow hosting on Heroku, bootstrap as a simple site styler and openknowledge's visualization tool.
+Uses php to allow hosting on Heroku, bootstrap as a simple site styler and openknowledge's data visualization tool.